netgen/local-development-setup/php/README.md

 sudo port select php php73
 ```

+This PHP version will be available from the command line as `php`.

 ### 1.2 Install multiple PHP versions using `Homebrew`

 Install PHP 7.4, 7.3 and 7.2 using `brew` from the official *tap*: